Updated: Dec 19, 2022

 Crossing out terms or sentences, making notes in the margins, or making other corrections or alterations in your California Will is never a good idea.
 Your Will will be deemed void if you do so.

 Never, ever hold an old will with your new Will; the old one should be discarded after your death to prevent misunderstanding.
 If they are held and presented in court during a Probate, the Judge will conclude that the testator or testatrix was unsure of how to dispose of their estate and did not kill the old Will.

 What is the procedure for revoking my will?

 Any of the following will cause a California will and testament to be revoked:

-Creating a subsequent Will that explicitly or implicitly revokes all or part of the prior Will, or by using different words in the subsequent Will that clash with the prior Will.
+Creating a subsequent Will that explicitly or implicitly revokes all or part of the prior Will or uses different words in the subsequent Will that clash with the prior Will.

-Being charred, ripped, canceled, obliterated, or demolished by either (1) the testator or (2) another individual in the testator's presence and at the testator's direction with the intent and for the purpose of revoking it.
+Being charred, ripped, canceled, obliterated, or demolished by either (1) the testator or (2) another individual in the testator's presence and at the testator's direction with the intent and to revoke it.

 The Probate Process is a court-supervised procedure that includes the following features:

 an orderly transfer of tile for the estate of the deceased;

 ensures creditors are notified, given the opportunity to make their claims, and are paid;